 Taxes for the self-employed: Getting your self-employed tax return right

 Is this the year you start your own business?
-Self-employment taxes may not be top of mind as you embark on your new venture, know there are multiple self-employed tax considerations to be mindful of – that truthfully are very different from that of a traditional, W-2 worker – before tax time rolls around.
+Self-employment taxes may not be top of mind as you embark on your new venture, but there are a few considerations to be mindful of – that truthfully are very different from that of a traditional, W-2 worker – before tax time rolls around.

 Let us be your guide as we cover the ropes of self-employed taxes.